heiner/heiner.github.com/_drafts/random-samples.md

 I first heard this question when Greg Chanan interviewed me for FAIR in 2018.
 I probably did okay-but-not-great.
-I did end up getting an offer and I did join Facebook (soon to be renamed to Meta) in early 2019.
+I did end up getting an offer and I did join Facebook (renamed to Meta while I was there) in early 2019.

 Without further ado, here's the question in its first variant.